 For £25 a night each, up to two dogs can stay in some rooms.
 Dogs must be on leads at all times and can frolic on the lawns.
 Beds, bowls and Lily's Kitchen food is provided.
 Just let the hotel know when booking.
 See more pet-friendly hotels in Wiltshire.

 This hotel goes out of its way to keep children entertained, with croquet, riding lessons, cookery classes, football, games and more.
-Extra beds (£25; suitable for children up to 12) and cots (£25) can be provided in some rooms and suites, on request.
+For £15 a night, extra beds (suitable for children up to 12) and cots can be added to some rooms and suites, on request.

 Any age, as long as they’re not scared of horses.